Welcome to ChantVillageTM

 in San Francisco Classical Voice

-ChantVillage.com is a new website and online community for those who love chant – singing chant, listening to chant and learning about chant.
+ChantVillage.com is a website for those who love chant – singing chant, listening to chant and learning about chant.
 ChantVillage.com brings together a variety of chant resources, along with news and information about the chant traditions of the many different cultures and spiritual paths of our shrinking world.

 Chant is a core part of many of the world’s religions, large and small, but it is also a reflection of the culture that nurtures those religions.
 Music allows the universal elements of a spiritual system to transcend its specific creed.
 It’s no wonder that many people are attracted to the traditional music of a religion, without necessarily accepting all, or any, of the specific beliefs.
 Dogma can divide us, but music will unite us.